SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

     0.6666666666666666
     (0.013333333333333197, 1)

-This type of LLM judege is seen in text-grad [17]_.
+This type of LLM judeg is seen in text-grad [17]_.
 You can view the prompt we used simply using `print(llm_judge)`:

 .. code-block:: python